On CK Prahalad and his impact on social entrepreneurship

 Assured Labor – creating a mobile marketplace for jobs in emerging markets

-In the fall of 2007, a group of young potential entrepreneurs struggled with a problem facing over half the developing world.
+In the fall of 2007, a group of young potential entrepreneurs attending the course on Development Entrepreneurship at MIT struggled with a problem facing over half the developing world.
 As developing economies grew and provided new jobs, the infrastructure to communicate and broadcast the potential opportunities for employment was unable to keep up.
 The influx of migrant workers into urbanized centers provided a rich pool of available talent but the mechanisms for disseminating job needs were still rooted in the 19th century.
-The team seized on this opportunity to leverage the almost ubiquitous presence of cell phones in the developing world to provide a communications and matchmaking platform for employment.
-By providing an easy to use mobile platform connecting jobseekers with job opportunities, Assured Labor is providing a frictionless job placement approach that benefits employers and employees alike.
-Assured Labor is a prime example of the new wave of social entrepreneur bringing a for-profit business model to address some of the challenges facing the poor in developing countries.
-Read the complete post at
+Print advertising and, in extreme cases, roving cars with loudspeakers, were used in a scattershot manner hoping to attract potential candidates to interview for jobs.
+Online advertising wasn’t an option in most developing countries where internet connectivity was sporadic.
+The transient nature of most migrant and casual laborers made getting to the target audience even more difficult.
+Continue reading

 Vijay Mahajan of BASIX on risks and results in microfinance